MetanoKid/coding-scars/_drafts/finite-state-machines.md

 You get the point.

-Okay, but still this code has a major flaw we want to solve: all member variables are potentially shared between states.
-What if we explore the Gang of Four's State pattern already?
+Okay, but still this code has a major flaw we want to solve: all member variables are potentially shared between states (not to mention creating and destroying states everytime!).
+What if we explore the real Gang of Four's State pattern already?

 # Stateful states
 # Finite State Machines